 I always encourage young people to identify volunteer opportunities in credible organizations.
 Being engaged in this way will help them gain invaluable information and skills that will help them grow as individuals.
 The lessons learned and the experience gained from their voluntarism activities will also help prepare them for the job market.
 Being a volunteer with the Youth Action Movement has provided me with invaluable opportunities, and so I encourage other youth to join YAM in their countries.

-Maryanne Waweru-Wanyama is the Governance & Compliance Officer, IPPF Africa Regional Office.
+Maryanne W. Waweru is the Governance and Compliance Officer, IPPF Africa Regional Office.

 *About the Youth Action Movement (YAM)